-Automobile storage units are not only essential during the harsh winter weather or the scorching sun and heat wave during the summer, but they also come in handy if you want to maintain your classic car in a pristine condition or maybe when you are traveling out of the country.
+Automobile storage units are not only essential during the harsh winter weather or the scorching sun and heat wave during the summer, but garage buildings also come in handy if you want to maintain your classic car in a pristine condition or maybe when you are traveling out of the country.
 If it’s the first time you’re getting a storage unit for your vehicle, this can be a bit tricky, but with help, this can be an easy and fun undertaking.
 Giving your vehicle time out either on a long or short term basis is bound to protect it thereby increasing its lifespan.

 Prior preparations need to be done on the vehicle before it can be placed in a storage unit; otherwise, it would compromise its integrity.

 5 Tips for Long-Term and Seasonal Car Storage

 Have the tank filled up and also insist on a change of oil

 Make sure that only quality fuel is poured into the fuel tank and include a fuel stabilizer as instructed by vehicle’s manufacturer.
 Filling up the tank would ensure that there is no instance where moisture would gather up in the tank.
 Accumulation of moisture in the vehicle’s tank can cause rust which over a long period could corrode the tank.

 A fuel stabilizer makes sure that gasoline poured into the tank doesn’t thicken and harden.
 After the fuel stabilizer is added into the tank, drive or have the car driven around so that the stabilizer can find its way through the vehicle’s system.
 Afterward, take the car into the storage unit and remember to top up the fuel that was used up.

 The same should be done with the oil only that the oil will be added into the engine.
 Changing the vehicle’s oil will ensure that rust does not form in the vehicle’s engine.
 After the oil change, the vehicle should be driven around so that the oil can work its way into the engine lubricating all of its components.